wp-plugins/subtitles/README.txt

 == Upgrade Notice ==

-= v2.0.0 (September 7th, 2014) =
+= v2.0.1 (November 6th, 2014) =

-- Performance Fix: Better CSS Handling for better overall plugin performance (see [issue](https://github.com/philiparthurmoore/Subtitles/issues/28)).
+- Bug Fix: Do not show subtitles in RSS feeds (see [issue](https://github.com/philiparthurmoore/Subtitles/issues/32)).
+- Extra: Russian (ru_RU) language packs added
+- Extra: Better WordPress Coding Standards
+- Extra: WordPress 4.1 introduced a new hook called `edit_form_before_permalink` that allows us to move Subtitles into a more natural position, just underneath the post title.
+Let's use that and preserve backwards compatibility for older versions of WordPress (see [issue](https://github.com/philiparthurmoore/Subtitles/issues/30)).